by Regina Cutter Edwards

 Diapause is a form of hibernation in the insect world.
 It occurs when the juvenile hormone, which is triggered by light and/or temperature, decreases in the butterfly.
 The butterfly enters an inactive state, metabolism slows down, and feeding and reproductive behavior cease.
-This occurs on a predictable cycle and begins before the unfavorable environmental conditions, such as cold weather.
+Diapause occurs on a predictable cycle and begins before unfavorable environmental conditions, such as chilly weather.
 The butterfly will come out of diapause when environmental conditions again become favorable.
 The Monarch butterfly, although it migrates, stays in a diapause state while in Mexico overwintering.

 Where do Hibernating Butterflies go in the Winter?

 In the adult stage of their life cycle, butterflies that do not migrate will stay in the same location throughout winter.
 They will find a small crack or crevice in a rock, tree, or building to squeeze into for protection from wind and predators.
 To prevent freezing, insects produce an anti-freeze compound in their bodies that prevents ice from forming in their hemolymph (insect blood).
 On a sunny day, if their body temperature gets warm enough, it is possible to see a butterfly in the middle of winter.
-The Mourning Cloak, Question Mark, and Comma are a few of the butterflies that will stick around during the winter months.
+The Mourning Cloak, Question Mark, and Comma are a few butterflies that will stick around during winter.
 Overwintering butterflies are usually angle-winged butterflies and are a dark color.